devschooldevops/02_linux/lesson-plan.md

 - learn about logs

 ## Resources required/used
-- Access to a Linux Red Hat machine
+- Red Hat Linux (CentOS 7 DVD)

 ## Prerequisites
 - have a Red Hat machine setup (Azure VM, Local VM, Local OS)
+- do some updates, check 3_managing_software.md
 - be curious :))

 ## Agenda